Being a blogger has many benefits. Free food, ability to work in your PJs,

 day drinking is encouraged, and instant new friends with other weird interest like standing on chairs or puppies tables for the perfect photo, getting excited about fancy salts and partaking in pantless video conferences.
 No one knows so long as you put on a cute top and brush your hair!
 My secret is out.

 One of the neat-o groups I partake in from time to time is a group of kosher bloggers called The Kosher Connection.
 Every month, they have a theme such as Chinese Food, when I made my Pot Roast Egg Rolls and then we share all the other recipes on our blogs.
 Whee!
 In honor of the one year anniversary of The Kosher Connection, today we are hosting a Great Blog Swap where each blogger recreates a recipe from another site.
 Fun!
-We are also hosting an awesome giveaway thanks to Joy of Kosher so make sure to scroll down to enter!

 I was in charge of making a recipe from The Kosher Foodies by the adorable Jessica and Stephanie.
 It didn’t take me too long to pick Pink Turnips and Cauliflower with my love of all things pickled and beets!
 Here’s a look-see at the original recipe: